Borderlands 1, Borderlands: The Pre-Sequel! & Borderlands 2.

 Borderlands.
 This universe can be best described as a space western directed by Quentin Tarantino.
 Imagine Tatooine combined with Mad Max, Fallout and RAGE, and you should quickly get the idea.
 Vast wilderness to explore where almost everything will try to kill you.
 “Borderlands” refers either the planet itself, being a wild frontier, or the belt of planets along a supposed “border”, making these planets the “borderlands”.
 It’s never properly explained.

 It’s the planet where the series takes place.
 It’s like Earth, but imagine we just discovered Earth.
 And imagine the wildlife is a lot more violent and man-eating.
-Pandora was settled by the Atlas Corporation (In this universe, corporations are like super powers) who had found alien ruins on a border world called Promethea.
-They reverse engineered the tech, but then wanted to find more of it, so they investigated other planets on the “frontier”, Pandora being one of them.
-After landing an setting up a colony, settlers began to arrive with the prospects of reaping Atlas’ rewards.
+Pandora was settled by the Atlas Corporation who had found alien ruins on a borderworld called Promethea.
+They reverse-engineered the tech, but then wanted to find more of it, so they investigated other planets on the “frontier”, Pandora being one of them.
+After landing and setting up a colony, settlers began to arrive with the prospects of reaping Atlas’ rewards.
 Unfortunately, Atlas didn't find any valuable ruins like they thought they would.
 But the word of there being an immense cache of alien technology quickly became a legend on Pandora that spread off world.
 Mercenaries and fortune seekers who were unaligned from Atlas arrived on the planet to try and find it themselves.

 What went wrong?

 So glad you asked.
 See, what Atlas, or anyone else for that matter, knew about Pandora was that it has very long seasons of summer and winter.
 When Atlas arrived, the planet was in a winter period and the wildlife was asleep in hibernation- something they DIDN'T know.
 When summer arrived, the locals were met with a very violent horde of angry creatures.
 They retreated back into fortified settlements to escape the new dangers, which had made operating on Pandora a lot more expensive for Atlas.
 Then the Crimson Lance arrived.
-They were basically Atlas Corporations private army.
-The Lance weren't gentle with the population, but their firepower and training were helpful in protecting civilians against native predators or criminal elements.
+They were basically Atlas Corporation's private army.
+The Lance weren't gentle with the population, but their firepower and training were helpful in protecting civilians against native predators or criminal elements, which had arisen with the sudden breakdown of peaceful and safe civilisation on Pandora.
 But Pandora was now quickly being considered a failed venture.
 Atlas began to withdraw, leaving the locals to fend for themselves, despite maintaining a token force on the planet to mark it as an Atlas planet.

 So that was the end of it?